 - After you load the data into the table, go to your tables and verify the table definition and browse the data.
 There should be 104 rows of data on the table found.
 If the table is empty, then reload the data into the existing table.

 Procedure 1: Set up the connection to your Db2 Warehouse on Cloud instance

-- From the Instance drop-down box, select the Db2 Warehouse on Cloud instance.
+- Select your Db2 Warehouse on Cloud service instance.

 Procedure 2: Create a Scala notebook to analyze the Db2 Warehouse on Cloud data